milena6/ai-qa-workflow/.github/chatmodes/playwright-tester.chatmode.md

 Output:

-- Create typed page-object modules (functions) that encapsulate UI interactions (no assertions).
+- Implement typed page-object modules (functions) that encapsulate UI interactions (no assertions).
-- Map each manual scenario → group test in files if they can be parametrised or if that makes sense from the funtional point of view.
-Produce the mapping JSON: `{ "TC-123": "tests/e2e/checkout/TC-123__pay-button.spec.ts", ... }`.

 ### Step 4 — Implement tests

-- Generate TypeScript Playwright test files using repository conventions.
+- Implement TypeScript Playwright test files using repository conventions.
 - Use `test.describe`, `test()`, and `test.step()` to make execution and reports readable.
 - Use `test.beforeEach` for setup; prefer API-based setup/auth injection.
 - Place _all_ `expect` assertions in test files only;